 As a result of significant depopulation and no losses over the past eleven years prior to Hurricane Irma in 2017 and Hurricane Michael in 2018, Citizens' current financial position is stable.
-Citizens has accumulated surplus and is also expecting to execute a risk transfer plan (through traditional reinsurance markets and capital markets) to bolster its claim paying resources for both the

-Coastal and Personal Lines Accounts in 2020 and to reduce or eliminate any potential assessments.
+Citizens has accumulated surplus and is also expecting to execute a risk transfer plan (through traditional reinsurance markets and capital markets) to bolster its claim paying resources and preserve surplus for sustainability for both the Coastal and Personal Lines Accounts in 2021 and to reduce or eliminate any potential assessments.
 Major catastrophic losses, either from an extreme single event or from multiple events that lead to exhaustion of its claims paying resources resulting in a deficit to any of Citizens' accounts may require Citizens to issue post-event bonds in order to meet its cashflow needs.
 Repayment of these post-event bonds would be funded through the collection of the associated emergency assessment.
-For up to a 1-250 year event, Citizens is projected to have no assessment burden in the Coastal Account and an assessment burden of approximately \$1.027 billion for PLA/CLA.
+For up to a 1-250 year event, Citizens is projected to have an assessment burden of approximately \$2.2 billion for PLA/CLA and \$833 million for the Coastal Account.